Frequently asked questions

 We are continually developing further improvements to the functionality and features of OpenLearn Create.
 Sometimes this means the site is not available to users for a short period of time.
 When IT developments are ready to be made available on the live site, we put the site into maintenance mode so that the IT developers can transfer the code across and test everything still works as expected before making the site live again.
 Sometimes this can take a few hours to complete if the upgrades are extensive.
 Smaller updates and bug fixes are patched to the live site if they don't involve big code changes.

-Planned updates can happen up to four times a year and we will publish a news article on the site a few days before an update is due to take place.
+Planned updates can happen up to four times a year and we will put a warning banner on the site a few days before an update is due to take place.

 Other